abhipal42/Ultrasound_Needle_Insertion_Software_MQP/README.md

 1. Download Anaconda
 2. Download IDE platform of choice (VSCode, Pycharm, etc..)
 3. Make sure the clarius environment is the active kernel use for running the code on the preferred IDE
+4. Open the Anaconda Prompt and write this line on the terminal: conda env create -f {Directory to this repository}\clarius.yaml
+5. Once the environment is installed, activate the environment by writing: conda activate clarius

 ## Connecting and Running the Clarius Program
 Need to edit later